Zhuojuewang/DataVis_Final_Project/README.md

     <img src="man/TopCryptocurrencyAnalysisThreeTop.png" align="center" width="100%"  />

-    Also, we designed a correlation table to compare the correlation between cryptocurrencies and other assets.
+    Also, I designed a correlation table to compare the correlation between cryptocurrencies and other assets.
 I can see that cryptocurrencies have a positive correlation with other cryptocurrencies.

 - &#x1F50D; **Machine Learning**